-EuroREA is a magazine dedicated to publishing reports on and in archaeology.
+EuroREA is a magazine dedicated to publishing reports on experiment and education in archaeology.
 But what are the ways of publishing archaeological experiment?
 We asked this question and here we present the answers we received.

 Radomír Tichý, Society for Experimental Archaeology, Czech Republic (Translation J. Kateřina Dvořáková).
 This article discusses the relationship between presentation of archaeology and archaeological experiment in open-air museums.

-1.The activities, which most correspond to the strict definition of experimental archaeology are scientifically structured experiments, for example firing pottery in reconstructions of various types of kilns, experiments with glass melting, or .
+1.The activities, which most correspond to the strict definition of experimental archaeology are scientifically structured experiments, for example firing pottery in reconstructions of various types of kilns, experiments with glass melting, bronze casting or iron smelting.
 Their common denominator is the high number of measured variables (temperature, time, humidity, hardness and so on) and the impression of a separation of the experimenter from the development of the experiment.
 According to some any activity, which lacks this underlying scientific character is not an experiment.
 But such a limit dramatically decreases the range of the activities available to study through experiment.
 The remaining activities are transferred from the category of 'archaeological experiment' to the category of 'archaeological reconstruction'.
 The definition of a reliable experiment is not fully clear, for example Czech historian Dušan Třeštík says that “today even natural scientist do not doubt that the observer is a part of the object of his observation”.
 A practical (non compromised) solution can be seen in the defining of a social science experiment.
 It demands the formulation of a hypothesis to be tested by the experiment.
 The process is described by fundamental parameters which are necessary to allow for its repetition.
 In addition the difference between the starting and final stages has to be well documented.
 In practise experimental archaeology covers a wide range of activities.
 One of them is so called 'living prehistory', the leisure activity of laymen, who often carry it out to the limits of perfection from a presentation point of view.
 The critics sometimes describe such activities as only the gaining of experience and make the 'real' experiments dependent on the existence of laboratory conditions without the influence of the human factor.
 'Experience archaeology'1 has become an opposite pole to specialist experiments.

 2. Another problem is the position of experience in archaeological experiment.
 Let’s discuss this with several examples.
 The first example: Any visitor to an archaeopark on meeting for the first time with an unknown material or artefact can set up for themselves a simple experiment.
 It is not possible to deny that this is an 'experiment'.
 But what about their experience, or rather inexperience?
 This fundamentally influences the nature and results of the experiment.
-Another example is an instructor at an , who shapes from a vessel in the form of known pottery shape of some archaeological culture in front of a visitor.
+Another example is an instructor at an open-air museum, who shapes from clay a vessel in the form of known pottery shape of some archaeological culture in front of a visitor.
 The difference between the instructor and the visitor is evident.
 The latter is described as 'experience' archaeology.
 Where is the border between 'experiment' and 'experience'?

 The third example: A number of commonly accepted notions of the function or nature of archaeological artefacts was gained at the beginnings of experimental archaeology.
 At that time though it lacked exactly measured variables.
 Despite this the information gained has become a part of history text-books.
-For example the fact that the making of a polished was not started by a grandfather and finished by a grandson, as was thought originally, or that these tools were not used for ploughing but working .
+For example the fact that the making of a polished axe was not started by a grandfather and finished by a grandson, as was thought originally, or that these tools were not used for ploughing but working wood.
 This was shown by a simple experiment but without measured variables.
 Was it considered an experiment then but not any more?

 A reasonable compromise therefore is an admission that the situation is more complex than mere opposition of a laboratory scientific experiment to human experience, or admission that experience is one of the integral variables of archaeological experiment.
 From this point of view the visitor’s experiment is on the level of a school laboratory test and the instructor is here in the role of a teacher carrying out a demonstration.
-In certain areas experience with immeasurable variables can gain reliable information, as long as it verifies a .
+In certain areas experience with immeasurable variables can gain reliable information, as long as it verifies a theory.
 I cannot think about any other term than 'experimental archaeology concerning immeasurable variables'.

 3. Time, necessary for the activity, physical performance, necessary for the realization of a task, and dexterity in the manipulating the replicas or artefacts are important variables in characterising presentation and experiments.
 The majority of questions from the members of the public concern these variables.
 How far can experimental archaeology go?
 Do we know anything about the working times and physical performance of ancient people?
 The main problem is the experimenter – a modern person with different experiences, motivation, beliefs and physical condition.
 But we do not need to derive this from the person; we can derive it from the nature of the artefact.
 Current experience for example shows that some archaeologically documented and well known artefacts like axes or hoes limit physical performance by their weight and suitability to the given task.
 Prehistoric wooden hoes with their restricted possibilities of sharpening create bigger resistances to the soil than modern mattocks.
 It has to be used by somebody who can overcome these forces.
 The time necessary to reach the work target is, of course, an inaccurate data but is more suitable than a mere estimate.
 We can gain an interval expressing with certain probability the necessary time or physical performance, which gives us orientation values.
 For example an interval of data from an experienced experimenter in good condition to an experienced experimenter in poor form.
 We cannot project into the past data gained by an inexperienced experimenter.

 4. Another important range of problems concerns the building of reconstructions of archaeological structures.
 Their major parts belong to a surface space which is not generally covered by archaeological excavations.
-It is possible and necessary to use lucky finds of elements of organic materials, finds of models and prehistoric depictions.
+It is possible and necessary to use lucky finds of construction elements of organic materials, finds of models and prehistoric depictions.
 Even then the number of unknown variables dramatically rises for even a simple experiment.
 The late Peter Reynolds from Butser Ancient Farm justly demanded the differentiating between the term reconstruction, rebuilding the original form, and construction, building one of the possible forms of a prehistoric surface building.
 In practise there are always several possibilities for hypothetical forms of prehistoric structures.
 Here, drawings and virtual reconstructions can play a vital role.
 The construction at 1:1 scale is for financial and organisational reasons realized only once.
 The advantage of virtual reconstruction is that it is possible to change the hypothesis according to increasing knowledge in the drawing/virtual form and at the same time we have an idea on the building demands of the chosen archaeological structure.
 This can concern a house, outbuilding, production device, fortification element etc.

 5. Important part is played by documentation and publication.
 Documentation should record the gist of the basic formula of an experiment that means the difference between the starting and final stage while registering all the acting variables.
 While the difference between the starting and final stages is usually evident the single factors are problematic.
 Sometimes the effort to approximate the experiment to the condition of a natural scientific laboratory experiment is excessive.
 Then there are measured insignificant variables.
 The practical problem is again the position of the experimenter who is engaged in the experiment and cannot attend the recording of the measurements, respectively the attempt to measure causes an unnatural progress of the activity.